ClementLuo299/OMGPlatformClient/modules/README.md

 ### Module Loading
 - Games are discovered automatically from the `modules/` directory
-- Each module must extend `BaseGameModule`
+- Each module must implement the `GameModule` interface
 - Modules are loaded asynchronously during startup
 - Failed modules are logged but don't prevent other games from loading